-Universe Awareness is featured on the Euronews’s flagship TV programme on education called the Learning World.
+Universe Awareness is on the Euronews’s flagship TV programme on education called the Learning World.
 This programme is broadcast weekly in 155 countries and 13 languages.

 The activities start at Lwandle Primary School in Khayelitsha, Cape Town, where every Friday 20 children participate in the school’s astronomy club.
 This week, they’re discussing the planets of our Solar System using Universe in a Box: giving the children’s curious minds something exciting to work with.